 Travel north east through Whiteman Park which was opened in 1996 after it was gifted to the State by the family of cattle grazier Lew Whiteman.
 Continue on to Walyunga National Park which sits at the confluence of the Avon and Swan rivers.
 Enjoy a guided walk beside the river amidst the Wandoo eucalypts followed by morning tea in this tranquil bushland setting.
 Journey west along scenic flora routes of the Avon and Chittering valleys, stopping to search for wildflowers at popular sites including Black Boy Ridge reserve.
 Along the way stop for lunch in the village of Bindoon.
 Final stop on the tour is the Gingin Gravity Discovery Centre and Observatory where you can opt for a tour of the Gravity Centre or a guided walk in the bush.

 Excursion 3: Bold views

 Journey west to Bold Park, which at 437 hectares it is the biggest remnant bushland on the Swan Coastal Plain and is managed by the Botanic Gardens and Parks Authority.
-Bold Park guides will provide insights into this coastal bush on a trail walk.
+The Bold Park Bushland Manager will provide insights into this coastal bush on a trail walk.
 Enjoy 360 degree views to the Indian Ocean and Perth City.
 Drive to Wireless Hill Park and take a guided wander amongst the wildflowers in this 40 hectare bush park.
 Cross the Swan River and follow the foreshore to the University of Western Australia.
 Enjoy a guided walk with the Friends of UWA Grounds who will provide the story behind these heritage listed gardens.
 Continue on for a visit to the studio and gardens of renowned botanic artist Philippa Nikulinsky who will share how the biodiversity of the State’s Goldfields inspires her work.

 Excursion 4: Darling Scarp discoveries